Five Beer Stocks to Invest in This Summer

 Few things go better with sitting outside, enjoying the warm weather and the company of friends than a nice cold one.

 Following Memorial Day, there’s Father’s Day, the Fourth of July and Labor Day.
 Then after that, we have Thanksgiving, the winter holidays, New Year’s and the Super Bowl.
 These are all among the top beer-drinking days of the year.
 So, these days, it’s expected that beer-drinking season will stretch from Memorial Day all the way to the Super Bowl.
-And that means this can be a very profitable time of year for beer companies… and shareholders.
+And that means this can be a very profitable time of year for these publicly traded beer companies… and shareholders.

 Five Beer Stocks for Beer-Drinking Season